renatojen/classipy/README.md

   * watson: ts_user: Watson Text to Speech service user
   * watson: vr_api_key: Watson Visual Recognition API key

-2. Modify cfg.yml and manifest.yml files acordding to your needs.
+2. Modify cfg.yml and manifest.yml files according to your needs.

 3. Connect to Bluemix in the command line tool and follow the prompts to log in.
   ```